GabrielVillagran/my_launchx_blog/content/_index.md

 I'm passionate about IT and cybersecurity but to be honest I love to learn new things :)

-"Al espacio y mucho, pero mucho... más allá" 🚀
+"Al espacio y mucho, pero mucho... más allá!!!" 🚀